drand/website/docs/operate/drand-cli.md

 - `--secret` - a secret value, shared out-of-band with the other node operators.
 When re-sharing, this may be distinct from the secrets used for any prior DKG rounds.
-- `--period` - sets the interval between rounds of the Drand beacon chain.
+- `--period` - sets the interval between rounds of the drand beacon chain.
 This must be a string that's parse-able by Golang's
   [time.ParseDuration function](https://golang.org/pkg/time/#ParseDuration), for example "30s" or "1m".
 - `--nodes` - the number of nodes expected to take part in the DKG.
 Note that the DKG will succeed even if fewer nodes participate, so long as there are enough to meet the threshold.
 - `--threshold` - the number of nodes required to generate randomness.
 The DKG will fail if fewer than `threshold` nodes participate in the DKG before the timeout.

-When re-sharing to nodes that are not members of the existing Drand group, the new nodes must obtain a copy of the group configuration file from an existing member, and use the `--from <group-file-path>` flag to specify the path to the `group.toml` file.
+When re-sharing to nodes that are not members of the existing drand group, the new nodes must obtain a copy of the group configuration file from an existing member, and use the `--from <group-file-path>` flag to specify the path to the `group.toml` file.
 Members of the existing group may omit the `--from` flag, as they already posess the current group configuration.